1e100/mobilenet_v3/README.md

 74.78%  top1 correspondingly.
 I was not able to achieve "paper" accuracy for the "large" model, even though I'm pretty sure the code is correct.

+Also available are the following checkpoints:
+ - Large 1.0 Detection: top1=73.38%

 Keras checkpoints are TBD.

 Training setup was as follows: